top of page

 A diverse membership creates the possibility for rich learning.
 Conference members from a wide variety of fields, organizations, educational backgrounds, and vocations have gained valuable learning in group relations experiences.
 Members who have careers in the helping professions, community advocacy, organizational consultation, education, law, leadership, management, technology, and human resources have found the learning to be particularly applicable to their professions.

-This conference is designed for those who seek to stay with the trouble in order to deepen their capacity to engage nuanced and difficult conversations on the issues of the day and work for change in their organizations.
+This conference is designed for those who seek to stay with the trouble in order to deepen their capacity to engage in nuanced and difficult dialogue on the issues of the day and work for change in their organizations.
 While no particular background or experience is necessary to participate, personal and emotional resilience are important resources for this kind of learning.

-WHAT CAN I LEARN ABOUT ?
+WHAT CAN I LEARN

-Our divides, both real and imagined – can our divides be simultaneously defensive, and also pathways to a profound understanding of the tangled complexity of our connectedness?
+How do we look at and work with our dividedness, both real and imagined – can our divides be simultaneously defensive, and also pathways to a profound understanding of the tangled complexity of our connectedness?

 Legacies – can we both honor and rupture the legacies that we have inherited – and be responsive to the legacies that we are creating and leaving?